strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+--- 3 Feb 2024 ---

+- Supplanted local storage for session storage.
+Ready for refactor and clean up.

+---

 --- 1 Feb 2024 ---

 - Implemented some persistance through local storage in order to keep moving forward with development.
 I am earmarking this with a note for a revaluation of obtaining the same desired results through alternative means ie Zustand, perhaps usage of memo or callback other state management libraries.